 Find the manual holder on the unit and remove the manual.
-If necessary, order from the Company more copies for other departments or users of this machine.
-Refer to Section 12 of this manual for various Safety Standards and Codes.
-The back cover also lists addresses where this manual may be obtained.
+If necessary, order from The Company more copies for other departments or users of this machine.
+Refer to inside back cover for various Safety Standards and Codes.
+Section 12 also lists addresses where this manual may be obtained.